-My research focuses on the philosophy and ethics of technology design, especially questions of user attention and persuasion.
-In particular, I’m interested in advancing the ways we can understand and protect user freedom in environments of highly persuasive design.
+Hi, I’m a doctoral researcher at the University of Oxford, based at the Oxford Internet Institute.
+My research focuses on the philosophy and ethics of technology, especially questions of user attention and persuasion.
+In particular, I’m interested in developing new ways of understanding and protecting user freedom in environments of highly persuasive design.

 I frequently speak and consult across industry, academic, non-profit, and government contexts, so if you’d like to discuss possible partnerships, please get in touch.